Mount Stanley, Uganda – Climb Uganda’s Highest Peak in the Rwenzori Mountains

 • Constant trail safety monitoring

-Note: While Margherita is the main goal, the Alexandra and Savoia Peaks are also accessible for mountaineers seeking extended summit challenges.
+Note: While Margherita is the main goal, the Alexandra, Albert, Cheptegei and Savoia Peaks are also accessible for mountaineers seeking extended summit challenges.

 Details of the Trek